ANCPLabOldenburg/color-calib/README.md

 ### with a PR 650 spectroradiometer
 This repo implements the workflow and the functionality required to automatcally characterize luminance, CIE and spectral color responses of a monitor.
 The results can be used to create an ICC profile for the monitor with [Argyll CMS](https://www.argyllcms.com/).
 The core script will do that if 'colprof' is on the binary path.
 Otherwise you are left with the measurements.
 You can always run 'colprof' later.

 The code was written because available tools did not support the Spectrascan PR 650 spectroradiometer (a fact, not a complaint).
-It comprises all steps from setting up the measurement device, having a set to RGB values to measure, loop ing over the list displaying each color on the screen, taking a measurement, stornig the data, writing them to a ti3 file Argyll's coloprof can use to write an ICC profile.\n
+It comprises all steps from setting up the measurement device, having a set to RGB values to measure, loop ing over the list displaying each color on the screen, taking a measurement, stornig the data, writing them to a ti3 file Argyll's coloprof can use to write an ICC profile.

 Others might find this repo a useful starting point (issues/pull requests welcome) to

 a) use their own PR 650 for monitor profiling or calibration

 b) adapt the code to support more previously unsupported colorimeters or spectroradiometers.

 The only thing that is needed from the device are the CIE 1931 XYZ coordinates for each color patch measured and a communication protocol to control the device

 The results can be used to create an ICC profile for the monitor with [Argyll CMS](https://www.argyllcms.com/)

 ## How to: